Customizing your line chart

 Below, we can define the width and style of all our lines by clicking on the preview lines next to the line labels:

-You can also see that we can change the interpolation – meaning, how the lines are connected between the data points.
+The interpolation feature allows you to control how the lines are connected between the data points.
 To read more about when to choose which interpolation, visit our blog post.

-In this fourth label, we can decide where the line labels ("iPhone", "iPod" etc.) should stand: On the top, on the right, or shouldn't the be displayed at all?
+In this fourth label, we can decide where the line labels ("iPhone", "iPod" etc.) should stand: On the top, on the right, or shouldn't they be displayed at all?
 The last option can be useful if you want to directly label the lines with annotations (which you can set in the next tab, "Annotate").

-We decide to display the line labels on the right, and can now also decide if we want to use the line color for the labels and how much space the labels should have at the right:
+We decide to display the line labels on the right, and at this stage, can also decide if we want to use the line color for the labels and how much space the labels should have in the margin at the right:

 In the fifth panel, we can decide if we want to use little circles/triangles/squares etc. to highlight each data point, or just the beginning and/or end of our lines: